Holidays

 Chocolate-filled Peanut Butter Blossoms (via Canva)

-These Halloween cookies are very easy to make and are great for putting into trick-or-treat bags.
+This Halloween cookie recipe is very easy to make and is great for putting into trick-or-treat bags.
 They also make for a fantastic Christmas party food.
-They use a peanut butter dough, but at the center, there is a gooey chocolate drop.
+They use a peanut butter dough with a gooey chocolate drop at their center.

 For even more fun Halloween ideas, check out other experiences happening on Classpop!